AMKLGimhani/LittleTartBakery-WebPro/README.md

 ##### Constraints
 - The "order_id" column serves as the primary key, ensuring each order record is uniquely identifiable.
 - product_id is a foreign key.
-- All columns are marked as "Not Null" indicating that must contain valid data for each records.
+- All columns are marked as "Not Null" indicating that they must contain valid data for each record.

 ##### Usage
 -  Recording orders placed by customers.